-For example, a 13th century Table Fountain piece of “a fountain shaped like a tree” that used pneumatic and hydraulic technology.
+We began with reviewing literature about medieval robots, that included both real automata that was constructed at that time and automata that was imaged in the literature, and therefore existed in people’s minds.
+One example is a 13th century Karakorum Fountain “shaped like a tree” that used pneumatic and hydraulic technology.
 The piece was described with “Four lions on the base of the tree spouted mare’s milk from their mouths, while four gilded serpents… belched forth wine, honey and rice mead” (Truitt, 2015).
-Another documented historical structure, Chambre de Beautés, describes four golden automata in four corners of a room, each with a different role to serve a crowd of guests.

-By reconstructing a significant historical robotic piece and placing it in a shared space, we hope to generate conversations that would bridge digital technology and humanities.
-Through the process of making, we will gain insight about the relevance of the historical background of robotics.
-We believe sharing an interactive result with others can bring a new perspective to modern robotics, and allow designers, artists and technologists to rethink the current trajectory of social and personal robots.
+Through the process of making, we are now gaining insight about the relevance of medieval robots to modern robotics.
+We believe sharing an interactive result with others can bring a new perspective and allow designers, artists and technologists to have a conversation about the current trajectory of social and personal robots.

 Updates on the exhibition coming soon!